datagusto/datagusto-platform/README.md

 <b>(2) Connect your AI agent</b>
 Issue API credentials in the project settings and connect with your AI agents to Langfuse.

-There are Langfuse guides for some AI agent framewors:
+There are Langfuse guides for some AI agent frameworks:
 - [LangChain](https://langfuse.com/docs/integrations/langchain/tracing)
 - [LangGraph](https://langfuse.com/docs/integrations/langchain/example-python-langgraph)
 - [Mastra](https://langfuse.com/docs/integrations/mastra)